ILikePlayingGames/FancyWarpMenu/README.md

 - Built for Forge for Minecraft 1.8.9
   - Fabric 1.20.1 port planned
 - Lightweight
-  - Just the warp menu, using no external libraries
+  - Just the warp menu, no additional features
 - Supports custom layouts
   - Learn to make one [here](https://github.com/ILikePlayingGames/FancyWarpPackTemplate)!